canadaimmigrationservice/canada-immigration-services/README.md

 # canada-immigration-services
-Description field, use:  Professional Canada immigration and visa application services website with online applications, application tracking, document management, and an administrative control panel powered by Supabase.
+Professional Canada immigration and visa application services website with online applications, application tracking, document management, and an administrative control panel powered by Supabase.